tihmstar/v1ntex/README.md

 Get your own if you wanna run it on something else ;)

 Note:
-Exploit relies on a specific structure of ipc_port_t, it might be neccessary to update more than *just* offsets, if that changed in iOS 12.
+~~Exploit relies on a specific structure of ipc_port_t, it might be neccessary to update more than *just* offsets, if that changed in iOS 12.~~
+One technique used here stopped working in iOS 12 because of the changes made to os_refcnt

 PS: If you run the project *as it is* it might end up in a black screen after the app exits.
 Device shouldn't panic, just doublepress the home button to get back to the app launcher and close the app.